yrcong/RelTR/README.md

 conda install matplotlib
 ```

-## Training/Evaluation on Visual Genome
+## Training/Evaluation on Visual Genome or Open Images V6
 If you want to **train/evaluate** RelTR on Visual Genome, you need a little more preparation:

 a) Scipy (we used 1.5.2) and pycocotools are required.